bmorris3/jdaviz-aws-demo/README.md

 ### EC2 Security group settings

-Under "Firewall", choose "Create security group" and check "Allow HTTP traffic from the internet".
-Otherwise, add rules to your security group for:
+Under "Firewall", choose "Create security group" and check to allow SSH, HTTP and HTTPS.
+Plus, add a rule to your security group for solara at:
 ```
-HTTP port 80 source 0.0.0.0/0
-HTTPS port 443 0.0.0.0/0
-SSH port 22 source 0.0.0.0/0
 Custom TCP port 8765 source 0.0.0.0/0
 ```